Piera Gelardi Created A Company Where Style And Creativity Knows No Bounds

 That feeling of being uncomfortable in your own skin is universal — but it takes a very determined type of person to make conquering that a mission.
-Refinery29 co-founder and Executive Creative Director Piera Gelardi is one of the most radically expressive professionals in the business.
-She's the kind of person who chooses to wear riveted jeans and sparkly vinyls when her peers show up in black and blue trouser suits.
-(For the record: when she does don a trouser suit, it's usually pink.)
-This idea of "inhabiting her identity" goes well beyond her wardrobe for Gelardi; it has become a rallying cry for every single aspect of her life.
+Refinery29 co-founder and executive creative director Piera Gelardi is one of the most radically expressive professionals in the business.
+She's the kind of person who chooses to wear riveted jeans and sparkly vinyls when her peers show up in black and blue pantsuits.
+(For the record: when she does don a pantsuit, it's usually pink.)
+This idea of "inhabiting her identity" goes well beyond her closet for Gelardi; it has become a rallying cry for every single aspect of her life.
 "There's so much beauty in people bringing their own style and their own creativity to the table," she says.
 "There are two junior people on my team who I just have a great dynamic with; I feel really comfortable with them, they make me laugh.
 Sometimes if I feel stuck, I just ask if we can talk for ten minutes.
 We have a back and forth, and then that unsticks me."
 During this week's episode of UnStyled, Christene Barberich, Refinery29's Global Editor-in-Chief sits down with her co-founder, work-wife, and friend-for-life as the two reminisce about Refinery29's origin story, and talk about the little traditions, gestures, and habits that have made their company a safe place to explore and express.

 Advertisement